netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Netdata is probably the only tool that uses real machine-learning at its core.
 The source code is open-source, so users can review it.
 And at the same time, we have made the most to reveal all ML findings everywhere on the dashboards.
 All charts have anomaly rates on them, the table of contents can provide anomaly rate per section, and we have added special tools to help users analyze the findings of machine learning.

 I think our break-through is that Netdata managed to make machine learning lightweight.
-Of course, it doubles the CPU consumption of the agent (this test was done with ML enabled at Netdata - without ML Netdata would also be lightest in terms of CPU), but we were very careful to spread all processing across time and avoid all kinds of CPU spikes.
+Of course, it doubles the CPU consumption of the agent (this test was done with ML enabled at Netdata - without ML Netdata would also be lightest in terms of CPU), but it spreads all processing across time and avoids CPU spikes.
 This provides affordable and reliable machine learning, running at the edge, for all the metrics collected.

+###  Pricing

+Netdata is cheaper not because it is inferior to the others.
+Netdata is superior is many aspects: full technology coverage, per-second granularity, amazing real-time functionality, lightweight and simple operations, machine learning for all metrics, powerful dashboards without learning a query language, and many more.

+The design of Netdata changes the cost structure of monitoring!
+This allows observability to be a lot more cost efficient for both Netdata and its users, and therefore a lot more affordable for everyone!

+We wanted this to be reflected to our pricing, so that our customers can enjoy the benefits of this design.

 ### Fun part